IoT Cloud Dashboards & Widgets

 • Messenger - to display or send strings to your board.

-Full list of widgets and how to use them are available in the List of Widgets .
+A full list of widgets and how to use them is available in the List of Widgets .

 .csv